kineticsystem/vscode_ros2/README.md

 sudo apt install clangd
 ```

-You many need to disable Microsoft Intellisense and modify the preference parameter `C_Cpp: Intelli Sense Engine` from Microsoft (default) to Clangd (disabled) Intellisense.

-Clangd needs a file called `compile_commands.json` inside the build folder.
-To generate this files remember to add the following [option](https://cmake.org/cmake/help/latest/variable/CMAKE_EXPORT_COMPILE_COMMANDS.html) to your cmake command:
+By default, Clangd looks a for file called `compile_commands.json` inside the build folder.
+To generate this file you must add the following [option](https://cmake.org/cmake/help/latest/variable/CMAKE_EXPORT_COMPILE_COMMANDS.html) to your cmake command:

 ```bash
 -DCMAKE_EXPORT_COMPILE_COMMANDS=ON